bradflood/couchbase-dotnet-sample/README.md

 App2 works as expected - the documents are inserted into each of the three buckets, and the UTC timestamp is updated upon successive executions.

+## App3  (WIP)
+App2 executes the same logic as App1, but does it inline in the Main method.

+App2 works as expected - the documents are inserted into each of the three buckets, and the UTC timestamp is updated upon successive executions.